 Over the last two or three years Private Parking Companies have had a lot of interest from certain internet websites who recommend that drivers ignore Parking Charge Notices.

 This misinformation is now causing a number of these drivers’ further costs in the County Courts.
-National Parking Management has, in 75% of recent court cases, been successful against drivers who choose to take legal advice from internet bloggers, and we have recently teamed up with a firm of Solicitors who specialise in recovering unpaid Parking Charge Notices.
+National Parking Enforcement Ltd has, in 75% of recent court cases, been successful against drivers who choose to take legal advice from internet bloggers, and we have recently teamed up with a firm of Solicitors who specialise in recovering unpaid Parking Charge Notices.

 We have noticed an increasing amount of generic responses from drivers who simply copy and paste a standard appeal from an online source.
 Our solicitors, however, are now providing responses which are proving to negate these attempts to have a Parking Charge Notice cancelled.
 Our success rate is down to the diligent way we record every detail of each PCN ever issued, and this enables us to supply the courts with an impressive amount of information, proving without question that our PCNs were issued correctly, and in line with the Terms and Conditions on the warning signage in the area where the ticket was issued.